truenas/documentation/content/SCALE/SCALETutorials/Shares/iSCSI/IncreaseISCSIStorage.md

 ## Expanding LUNs

-TrueNAS lets users expand Zvol and file-based LUNs to increase the available storage that the iSCSI shares.
+TrueNAS lets users expand Zvol and file-based LUNs to increase the available storage in an iSCSI share.

 ### Zvol LUNs
 To expand a Zvol LUN, go to **Datasets** and click the Zvol LUN name.
 The **Zvol Details** widget displays.
 Click the **Edit** button.